DanielMartinus/Konfetti/README.md

 #### Contribute

-As mentioned, there is always room for improvement.
-Do you have any performance improvement ideas?
-Please suggest them [here](https://github.com/DanielMartinus/Konfetti/issues).
-Before submitting a large Pull Request, creating an issue to discuss your ideas would be the preferred way so we can be sure it is in line with other improvements currently being developed.
+Do you have any ideas for performance improvements or is a feature missing?
+Submit an issue [here](https://github.com/DanielMartinus/Konfetti/issues) or submit a pull request.
+Before you open a Pull Request with a lot of code changes, please create an issue or reach out to discuss your ideas.
+It would be a waste of your time if the changes would be for nothing.
 Is it a simple improvement?
 Go ahead and submit a Pull Request!
 I very welcome any contributions.

-## Roadmap

-In line with the previous contribute section there are some already known issues that could be resolved and are open for discussion.

-- ~~Determining the size of the particles in the current implementation is not ideal.
-More here: [#7 Confetti size system](https://github.com/DanielMartinus/Konfetti/issues/7)~~
-- A performance improvement to the library could for one be to implement a shared object pool amongst all particle systems instead of having them to handle confetti instances themselves.

 ## License